Create a rule for TCP or UDP traffic

 /32

-.
+mask.
 If you leave the field blank, the balancer will accept traffic from any IP addresses.
-You can specify the allowed IP addresses in the rule after the rule has been created.If the field is absent, the balancer network is turned off traffic filtering (port security).
+You can specify the allowed IP addresses in the rule after the rule is created.If this field is absent, port security is disabled on the balancer's network.

 -

-Select a target group or create a new target group suitably protocol.
+Select a target group or create a new target group with a suitable protocol.

 -

-Optional: change connection settings To do this, open the block Advanced rule settings and specify:
+Optional: change the connection settings, to do this, open the Advanced Rule Settings block and specify:

 - for incoming requests to the balancer — specify the connection timeout and maximum connections;